nbharadvaj007-cloud/movei_review_website/README.md

 # movei_review_website

-This is a project where movie Review will be published
+This is a project is defined for movie Review will be published.
+I will be having a admin dashboard who need to approve every review then only it will publish in main website